Effex-D/blog/_posts/2021-09-23-a-road-never-taken.md

 Nominative determinism is the hypothesis that people tend to gravitate towards areas of work that fit their names.
 Examples of this include Archaeologist Dr Pam Graves, the BBC weather reporter Sara Blizzard and my personal favourite: Wilbur Ulysses Bookendorf, Librarian.

-But what I want to consider here is something sligtly different.
+But what I want to consider here is something slightly different.
 Nominative Auditory Determinism.
 Can a subject's name determine its own ideal theme music?
 I ask this, because of what immediately struck me from the name of the company.

 ```
 Eficode.